Daandelange/k3-translations/.github/README.md

   - **GREEN**: The translated `.txt`-file exists, the content is translated in this language.
 - All languages are always visible, for faster switching between translations.
 - For all non-default languages you can:
-  - Delete a translation (without deleting the whole page).
+  - Delete a translation content file (without deleting the whole page).
   - Resynchronise translations with the default language file (revert).

 ![Kirby 3 Translations plugin screenshot](https://user-images.githubusercontent.com/7975568/156542901-0b3713af-25a1-4d5b-9df4-2cd5196b2516.gif)